I seem to have misplaced something. Actually two somethings. Can anyone tell me where 2014 went? To make matters worse, January 2015 disappeared, too.

 - To whom will you send queries and proposals?

 - If you’re a published author, what will you do to give back to the writing community—especially to the next generation of new writers?

 - What about balance?
 Are you making time for the Lord (most important of all!), for family, for friends?

-A Philosophy professor picked up a large, empty jar and filled it with rocks.
-He asked his students if the jar was full.
+A philosophy professor picked up a large, empty jar and filled it with rocks.
+He asked his students whether the jar was full.
 “Yes,” they answered.

 He lifted a bag of pebbles from his desk drawer and poured them into the jar.
 When he shook the jar lightly, the pebbles settled into the open areas between the rocks.
-Again he asked his students if the jar was full.
+Again, he asked his students whether the jar was full.
 Again, they answered, “Yes.”

-But the professor reached into the drawer again and brought out a container of sand.
+The professor reached into the drawer again and brought out a container of sand.
 He poured it into the jar.
 The sand filled all the remaining spaces.
-He asked them one last time if the jar was full.
+He asked the students one last time whether the jar was full.
 Of course, they all answered, “Yes.”
-By this time they sounded less sure.
+But this time, they sounded less sure.